samsbaxter/L1JetEnergyCorrections/README.md

 There is also a script, [showoffPlots.py](bin/showoffPlots.py) that takes the ROOT files and makes select plots, with nice labels, etc, for use in presentations, etc. It's a bit ad-hoc.

+There's another script, [calibration_results.py](bin/calibration_results.py), that takes the ROOT file output by `runCalibration.py` and turns it into a couple of PDF presentations with all the plots for all bins.
+One will have all the correction values and fits, and one will have the individual pt & response plots for each eta and pt bin.

 ## Editing